 The Department of Labor has promulgated a regulation, 29 CFR Section 2510.3-101, as modified by Section 3(42) of ERISA (the "Plan Asset Regulation"), describing what constitutes the assets of an ERISA Plan with respect to the ERISA Plan's investment in an entity for purposes of ERISA and Section 4975 of the Code.
 Under the Plan Asset Regulation, if an ERISA Plan invests (directly or indirectly) in a Certificate, the ERISA Plan's assets will include both the Certificate and an undivided interest in each of the underlying assets of the corresponding Trust, including the Equipment Notes held by such Trust, unless it is established that equity participation in the Trust by benefit plan investors (including but not limited to ERISA Plans and entities whose underlying assets include ERISA Plan assets by reason of an ERISA Plan's investment in the entity) is not "significant" within the meaning of the Plan Asset Regulation.
 In this regard, the extent to which there is equity participation in a particular Trust by, or on behalf of, benefit plan investors will not be monitored.
 If the assets of a Trust are deemed to constitute the assets of a Plan, transactions involving the assets of such Trust could be subject to the prohibited transaction provisions of ERISA and Section 4975 of the Code or Similar Law unless a statutory or administrative exemption or similar exemption under Similar Law is applicable to the transaction.
 In addition, an Escrow Receipt will be affixed to each Certificate and will evidence an interest in the Deposits held in escrow by the Escrow Agent for the benefit of the related Certificateholders pending the financing of the Aircraft.
 The Deposits will not constitute property of the Trusts.
 Pending withdrawal of such Deposits in accordance with the applicable Deposit Agreement and Escrow Agreement and with the Note Purchase Agreement, the Deposits may also be deemed plan assets subject to the fiduciary responsibility and prohibited transaction provisions of ERISA and Section 4975 of the Code and Similar Law.
 Any person who exercises any authority or control with respect to the management or disposition of the assets of an ERISA Plan is considered to be a fiduciary of such ERISA Plan.
-A Trustee could, therefore, become a fiduciary of ERISA Plans that have invested in the Certificates and be subject to the general fiduciary requirements of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary requirements of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary requirements of ERISA pending withdrawals of such deposits in accordance with the Deposit Agreement and related Escrow Agreement and with the Note Purchase Agreement.
-If a Trustee or the Depositary becomes a fiduciary with respect to the ERISA Plans purchasing the Certificates, there may be an improper delegation by such ERISA Plans of the responsibility to manage ERISA Plan assets.
-In order to mitigate the possibility of such prohibited transactions, each investing ERISA Plan, by acquiring such Certificates (or an interest therein), will be deemed to have directed such Trustee and the Depositary to invest in the assets held in the related Trust pursuant to the terms and conditions described herein.
-Any Plan purchasing the Certificates should also ensure that any statutory or administrative exemption from the prohibited transaction rules (or any similar exemption under Similar Law) on which such Plan relies with respect to its purchase or holding of the Certificates also applies
+A Trustee could, therefore, become a fiduciary of ERISA Plans that have invested in the Certificates and be subject to the general fiduciary requirements of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary requirements of ERISA Plans that have invested in the class of Certificates and be subject to the general fiduciary requirements of such deposits in accordance with the Deposit Agreement and related Escrow Agreement and with the Note Purchase Agreement.
+If a Trustee or the Depositary be an improper delegation by such ERISA Plans of the responsibility to manage ERISA Plan assets.
+In order to mitigate the possibility of such prohibited transactions, each investing ERISA Plan, by acquiring such Certificates (or an interest therein), will be deemed to have directed such Trustee and the Depositary to invest in the assets held in the related Trust pursuant to the terms and conditions described h